rderveloy/JavaScript-Sound-Recorder/README.md

 An easy-to-use sound recorder that's designed to record and save wav files.

 #Requirements
-Some functions included in this library require jQUery in order to run correctly.
+Some functions included in this library require jQuery in order to run correctly.
 However, the demo page does not require jQuery.

 Some browsers require this to be hosted from a server in order to run correctly.